Skip to Main Content

 What is a joint personal loan?

-Both joint personal loans and traditional personal loans are lump-sum loans, meaning you receive the amount you borrowed upfront and repay it according to a set repayment plan.
-The payment amounts and interest rates on personal loans are usually fixed, which means they won’t change over the life of the loan.
-Personal loan amounts can be as low as $600, but they can also be much higher, with many lenders offering personal loans with maximum amounts of $100,000, and some offering as high as $200,000.
+Joint personal loans, like single-applicant personal loans, are typically installment loans funded in one lump sum, meaning you receive the amount you borrow upfront and repay it according to a set repayment plan.
+Monthly payment amounts and interest rates on personal loans are usually fixed, which means your payment remains the same over the life of the loan.

-A joint personal loan differs from a traditional personal loan in that it has two borrowers, both taking equal responsibility for the loan and both spending the disbursed money.
+A joint personal loan differs from a traditional personal loan in that it has two borrowers, both taking equal responsibility for the loan and having access to the disbursed money.
 A joint loan may allow you to qualify for better loan terms than you would alone if both borrowers have good credit scores and debt-to-income ratios.

 How should I compare joint personal loans?